steffen-hage/dwd-opendata-loader/README.md

-# dwd-opendata-loader
+# Dataloader for the Deutscher Wetterdienst (DWD) Open Data Server

-Deutscher Wetterdienst (DWD) Dataloader for the Open Data Server
+This project can be used to access the historical and recent weather data freely provided by the Deutscher Wetterdienst (DWD).